+Yes.
 My name is Kira Brighton, and I am a recovering book snob.

+Then, one summer, I was at my aunt's house for vacation.
+The adults went out, and the kids decided to throw a party to celebrate the one year anniversary of the first Harry Potter movie or something.
+I didn't want to be all alone not watching the movie or partying.
+So, with a bad attitude in hand, I sat down to watch the movie with my cousins.
 I kept the bad attitude until Dumbledore started talking, which is, what, two minutes in?
 Then it was too late for me.
 I had fallen in love.
 I scared the wits out of my parents, who don't read, when they came back to the house three hours later and I ran right at them babbling about butterbeer and wizards.

 Book snobbery, 0, Harry Potter, 1.

-What's your experience with book snobbery?
+What experiences have you had with book snobbery?
 Are you or were you ever a book snob?

 (My mother insisted on giving me bunny ears when I was originally trying to take a picture.
 Here you go, Mom.
 Here's your bunny ears.)